sassoftware/sas-studio-custom-steps/LLM - Azure OpenAI RAG/README.md

 ----
 ### Input Parameters

-1. **Source file location** (optional, default is Context already loaded): in case you wish to present new source files to use as context,  choose either selecting a folder, file, pandas DataFrame or a CSV file.
+1. Source file location (optional, default is Context already loaded): in case you wish to present new source files to use as context,  choose either selecting a folder, file,SAS dataset. pandas DataFrame or a CSV file.
 Otherwise, provide the name of an existing vector store collection in Configuration.
+Note that if choosing a SAS dataset, you must open an input port and attach a table to the custom step.

-2. **Source column** (required if DataFrame or CSV selected): In case a pandas DataFrame or CSV file's selected, users must specify a column within the DataFrame / CSV file to act as the main "document" source.
+2. Source column ( required if SAS dataset, DataFrame or CSV selected): in case a SAS dataset, pandas DataFrame or a CSV file's selected, users must specify a column within the data source as the main "document" source.
 The other fields will be considered metadata.

-3. **System prompt** (text area, default provided, required): a default system prompt which instructs the LLM on how to handle the question is provided.
+3. System prompt (text area, default provided, required): a default system prompt which instructs the LLM on how to handle the question is provided.
 Note it makes use of template variables {context} and {question} referring to the context and question respectively.
 Edit this system prompt if you'd like to change the style of the response.

-4. **Question** (text area, required): Provide your question to the LLM.
+4. Question (text area, required): Provide your question to the LLM.
 Note that this will be added to additional system prompt, to create a prompt that will be passed to the LLM.

 ----
 ### Configuration